Hurricane season is forecast to be above average. So are the hurricane forecasts

 Yet, something interesting has happened in recent years.
 The average three-day intensity error from 1970 to 2009 was about 20 knots (23 mph).
 Since 2010, that too has been nearly cut in half.

-The improvement is primarily due to an intentional effort called the Hurricane Forecast Improvement Project (HFIP), according to Jason Sippel, an NHC researcher.
+The improvement is primarily due to an intentional effort called the Hurricane Forecast Improvement Project (HFIP), according to Jason Sippel, an NOAA/AOML researcher.

 The project incorporates a unique NHC model called HWRF, which uses input from an array of real-time data, including Doppler radar data on board the reconnaissance planes flying into the storm -- the Hurricane Hunters.
 Special radar in the nose and tail of these planes senses the speed and direction of winds inside a storm along with rainfall intensity, the very essence of what Doppler radar does.

-Note: Correction: An earlier version of this story gave the wrong affiliation for Jason Sippel.
-He is an NOAA/AOML researcher.